Pratiksha96/ecommerce-website/Sprint1.md

 This is only to check if server is running.

 ### GET /product/get
-Returns all users in the system.
+Returns all products in the system.
 ```
 URL Params
 None